ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Custom-based servers
 {: #custom-based-bm}

 If one of the fast provisioning servers don't meet your workload needs, you can customize your {{site.data.keyword.baremetal_short}} to meet your needs.
-Customized servers are provisioned in 2 - 4 hours and offer a greater variety of cores, speeds, RAM, and drives.
+Customized servers are generally provisioned in 2 - 4 hours.
+The provisioning time depends on complexity, quantity, and testing options.

 ### SAP-certified bare metal servers
 {: #bm-SAP-cert}